Hold-Krykke-BA/DBD/Assignment4/README.md

 #### Struggles we encountered
 We had some struggles with the Maven dependencies regarding det Neo4J driver dependency.
 Besides that, the most of the challenges revoled around the part of the assignement that required the use of some of the algorithms in the GSD plugin.
 We tried to implement a shotest path algorithm, but ended up abandoning that query.
 We couldn't use the `gds.beta.shortestPath.dijkstra` for some reason (we only had access to some of the other types) and at that point in time we had spent a lot of time on this assignment and decided that the time was better spent on trying to implement some queries, for future reference.
-- ALL connections were made to `core-1` again due to the time akready spent on this assignment.
+- ALL connections were made to `core-1` again due to the time already spent on this assignment.

 We ended up making 7 queries of varying forms (they can be found [here](https://github.com/Hold-Krykke-BA/DBD/blob/main/Assignment4/src/main/java/DBConnection.java)).
 * `getSingleNode` - takes the parameter `nodeName` and returns name and description of that node.
 We are using the `parameters()` functionality to assign the parameter in the query.